alt="")

 Immigration-related matters

-Group A: A valid in-date passport from one of 35 countries as follows: a European Union country (EU x 27 countries) or a European Economic Area country (EEA x 3 countries) or Switzerland or a United Kingdom country (UK x 4 countries)
+A valid in-date passport from one of 35 countries as follows: a European Union country (EU x 27 countries) or a European Economic Area country (EEA x 3 countries) or Switzerland or a United Kingdom country (UK x 4 countries) or other country as determined by the Irish Immigration Service.

 or

-Group B: A valid in-date Irish Residence Permit (IRP).
+A valid in-date Irish Residence Permit (IRP).
 Previously this was called Garda National Immigration Bureau (GNIB) card.
+If your IRP has expired you must upload: the expired IRP, as well as proof that you have applied for a new IRP before the expiry date.
 Find more information here.

 or